mxochicale/riots-sth-20200225/README.md

 to put together my thesis such as the use of
 GNU/Linux Ubuntu,
 open-source programming languages, version control tools and a bit of continuous integration and development.
 Finally, I will talk about open access scientists open-source enthusiast who have been inspiring me through this journey of trying to become a better scientist.

-## Bio:
+## Bio
 Miguel Xochicale received his BSc in Electronic Engineering at Puebla Institute Technology (Mexico) in 2004.
 After completed his MSc in Signal Processing at National Institute of Astrophysics, Optics and